awsdocs/aws-cloudformation-user-guide/doc_source/parameters-section-structure.md

 ## Properties<a name="parameters-section-structure-properties"></a>

 `AllowedPattern`
-A regular expression that represents the patterns to allow for `String` types\.
-The pattern must match the entire parameter value provided\.
+A regular expression that represents the patterns to allow for `String` or `CommaDelimitedList` types\.
+When applied on a parameter of type `String`, the pattern must match the entire parameter value provided\.
+When applied to a parameter of type `CommaDelimitedList`, the pattern must match each value in the list\.
 *Required*: No

 `AllowedValues`
 An array containing the list of values allowed for the parameter\.
+When applied to a parameter of type `String`, the parameter value must be one of the allowed values\.
+When applied to a parameter of type `CommaDelimitedList`, each value in the list must be one of the specified allowed values\.
 *Required*: No

 `ConstraintDescription`